zhonghz/IS2545_DeliverableThree/README.md

 When I began to run my tests, some of my tests failed.
 I tried to figure out whether this is because I get the wrong element or the driver ran so fast that it didn't wait for the page to load.
 Then, I set the break point in StepDefinition.java and then debug test file to run my code step by step.
 After doing this, I knew the problem is that the driver didn't wait enough time.
 Then I use wait.until(ExpectedConditions.invisibilityOfElementLocated(By.xxx))) to let the driver wait until the element appear and then do the next step.
 In some cases, there is no specific element appearing to define the waiting time, so I use Thread.sleep() to force the driver to wait.
 When the driver waits enough time, all my tests passed.

 1. User Story:
-    As a user
+    As a user,
-    I want to use my shopping cart
+    I want to use my shopping cart,
-    So that I can get the information before checkout
+    So that I can get the information before checkout.

-(1) Given that I am on iPhone 5 product page
+(1) Given that I am on iPhone 5 product page,
-    When I add an iPhone 5 and click check out
+    When I add an iPhone 5 and click check out,
-    Then the iPhone 5 is added to the shopping cart
+    Then the iPhone 5 is added to the shopping cart.

-(2) Given that I am on iPhone 5 product page
+(2) Given that I am on iPhone 5 product page,
-    When I add an iPhone 5 and continue shopping
+    When I add an iPhone 5 and continue shopping,
-    Then I will stay in current page and iPhone 5 is added to the shopping cart
+    Then I will stay in current page and iPhone 5 is added to the shopping cart.

-(3) Given a shopping cart with only one Magic Mouse
+(3) Given a shopping cart with only one Magic Mouse,
-    When I remove a Magic Mouse
+    When I remove a Magic Mouse,
-    Then the Magic Mouse should not appear in shopping cart
+    Then the Magic Mouse should not appear in shopping cart.

-(4) Given a shopping cart with an iPhone 5
+(4) Given a shopping cart with an iPhone 5,
-    When I increase the quantity of iphone 5 from 1 to 2 Then iPhone 5 quantity and total should be updated
+    When I increase the quantity of iphone 5 from 1 to 2, Then iPhone 5 quantity and total should be updated.

 2. User Story:
-    As a user
+    As a user,
-    I want to log in
+    I want to log in,
-    So that I can access my shopping account
+    So that I can access my shopping account.

 Scenarios:
-(1) Given log in page of the e-commerce website
+(1) Given log in page of the e-commerce website,
-    When I log in with correct username and password Then I should see log out button
+    When I log in with correct username and password, Then I should see log out button.

-(2)	Given log in page of the e-commerce website
+(2)	Given log in page of the e-commerce website,
-    When I log in with correct username and incorrect password Then an error message should appear
+    When I log in with correct username and incorrect password, Then an error message should appear.

-(3)	Given log in page of the e-commerce website
+(3)	Given log in page of the e-commerce website,
-    When I log in without username and password
+    When I log in without username and password,
-    Then a notice message should appear
+    Then a notice message should appear.

 3. User Story:
-    As a user
+    As a user,
-    I want to search product
+    I want to search product,
-    So that I can easily find the product I want
+    So that I can easily find the product I want.

 Scenarios:
-(1) Given a search box on home page of the e-commerce website
+(1) Given home page of the e-commerce website,
-    When I search magic mouse
+    When I search magic mouse,
-    Then I should see the product listed in the result
+    Then I should see the product listed in the result.

-(2) Given a search box on home page of the e-commerce website
+(2) Given home page of the e-commerce website,
-    When I search iphone7
+    When I search iphone7,
-    Then I should see the notice of nothing matched
+    Then I should see the notice of nothing matched.

-(3) Given a search box on home page of the e-commerce website
+(3) Given home page of the e-commerce website,
-    When I search with empty search box
+    When I search with empty search box,
-    Then I should still see some products displaying in the result
+    Then I should still see some products displaying in the result.